COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 So, we know that going to a funeral or wake is, in theory, safe, as long as you don’t touch the body and remain separated from other attendees.
 Even if the person did not die from coronavirus, common sense and general social distancing guidelines would suggest that touching the casket or body after others have would not be the safest idea.
 However, there’s still the moratorium on gatherings with more than 10 people.
 What’s a mourner to do?

-The National Funeral Directors Association (NFDA) advises people to first check with your local regulations to see if public events of any kind are still being allowed.
+The National Funeral Directors Association (NFDA) advises people to first check with your local regulations to see if public events of any kind are being allowed.
 If they are, it suggests limiting the number of people invited to a funeral or viewing to immediate family only.
-At least in the case of a viewing, you could stagger visitors so that no more than 10 people are in the viewing area at a time, if that meets local guidelines and the funeral home’s own rules.
+At least in the case of a viewing, you could stagger visitors so that no more than the maximum number of allowed people are in the viewing area at a time, if that meets local guidelines and the funeral home’s own rules.
 But the funeral service is another matter.

 There’s the option of delaying the funeral until the pandemic is over or it becomes safe to gather again.
 For instance, cremating a loved one now and holding the funeral later is a viable option.
 Families have been doing this for years, for many reasons.
 But if delaying the funeral is not an option, the NFDA suggests holding a private funeral with immediate family only and then hosting a memorial service at a later date.